 Data collection was carried out using semi-structured interviews with questions focusing on: (a) the manufacturer’s business focus and motivations for servitization; (b) the extent of the servitization efforts so far; (c) servitization challenges and their implications, internal and external to the manufacturer, and (d) management actions to address these challenges (the guiding interview questions are provided in Appendix 1).
 Interviewees were ensured confidentiality to improve the accuracy of their accounts.
 The interviews were conducted by two researchers, which maintained clarity and consistency in the interview process, and confirmed the dependability of the research (Guba and Lincoln, 1994).
 Overall, 20 interviews were conducted, each lasting 45–60 minutes, resulting in over 950 minutes of recorded material.

 We mitigated respondent bias in multiple ways.
 For instance, we guided interviewees to focus on chronologies of objective events (Davis and Eisenhardt, 2011) of the firm’s servitization journey, and encouraged them to focus on facts and behaviours of employees, partners and customers.
 We also gathered extensive secondary data from sources, such as websites and internal company information (business plans and internal reports), to collate additional insights on manufacturers’ service offerings (Table 1).
-These sources corroborated interview data (data triangulation) on the servitization objectives of the case companies (Yin, 2009), and enhanced the depth of data available for analysis. ensure (Birt et al., 2016)(Candela, 2019)generalisable (Birt et al., 2016)
+These sources corroborated interview data (data triangulation) on the servitization objectives of the case companies (Yin, 2009), and enhanced the depth of data available for analysis.

+In addition, we pursued member checking to ensure the credibility of the findings and that the results resonate with the interviewee experiences (Birt et al., 2016).
+The synthesised data was returned to the interviewees, and they were encouraged to check the data accuracy, and provide alternate interpretations, if deemed necessary.
+In line with the accepted guidelines in research for member checking (Candela, 2019), the respondents were interviewed again with the questions mainly directed at (a) completeness of the findings (b) fair and realistic representation of the findings, and (c) accuracy of the codes segregating the servitization challenges and the root causes.
+This technique allows interviewees to witness their experiences across the study’s results, which increases the reliability of the data and makes the findings more generalisable and transferable to the wider community (Birt et al., 2016).

 3.3 Data analysis